Neuro-fuzzy

-In the field of artificial intelligence, neuro-fuzzy refers to combinations of artificial neural networks and fuzzy logic.
+In the field of artificial intelligence, the designation neuro-fuzzy refers to combinations of artificial neural networks and fuzzy logic.

 Overview

-Neuro-fuzzy hybridization results in a hybrid intelligent system that these two techniques by combining the human-like reasoning style of fuzzy systems with the learning and connectionist structure of neural networks.
+Neuro-fuzzy hybridization results in a hybrid intelligent system that combines the human-like reasoning style of fuzzy systems with the learning and connectionist structure of neural networks.
 Neuro-fuzzy hybridization is widely termed as fuzzy neural network (FNN) or neuro-fuzzy system (NFS) in the literature.
 Neuro-fuzzy system (the more popular term is used henceforth) incorporates the human-like reasoning style of fuzzy systems through the use of fuzzy sets and a linguistic model consisting of a set of IF-THEN fuzzy rules.
 The main strength of neuro-fuzzy systems is that they are universal approximators with the ability to solicit interpretable IF-THEN rules.

 The strength of neuro-fuzzy systems involves two contradictory requirements in fuzzy modeling: interpretability versus accuracy.
 In practice, one of the two properties prevails.
 The neuro-fuzzy in fuzzy modeling research field is divided into two areas: linguistic fuzzy modeling that is focused on interpretability, mainly the Mamdani model; and precise fuzzy modeling that is focused on accuracy, mainly the Takagi-Sugeno-Kang (TSK) model.

 Although generally assumed to be the realization of a fuzzy system through connectionist networks, this term is also used to describe some other configurations including: